 nonpartisan Office of Legislative Counsel

-Also: Such an official naming either could replace the unofficial name "San Francisco-Oakland Bay Bridge" or could stand alongside it.
+Such an official "Emperor Norton Bridge" naming could stand alongside the unofficial name "San Francisco-Oakland Bay Bridge,".

-In any of these scenarios, the "Emperor Norton" name given to the bridge as a whole would function as the (or a) "main title" of the bridge — as the name "San Francisco-Oakland Bay Bridge" continues to do today — with the names of any of the constituent elements functioning as "subtitles."
+In this scenarios, the "Emperor Norton" name given to the bridge "as a whole" would function as a "main title" of the bridge — as the name "San Francisco-Oakland Bay Bridge" continues to do today — with the names of any of the constituent elements functioning as "subtitles."

 :: :: ::